Nicolás Cotoner

-Fra' Nicolás Cotoner y de Oleza (Catalan: Nicolau Cotoner i d'Olesa; 1608, Mallorca – 29 April 1680, Malta) was a Catalan knight of Aragon who served as the 61st Prince and Grand Master of the Order of Malta, between 1663 and 1680.
-He was the son of Marc Antoni Cotoner i de Santmartí and brother of the previous Grandmaster, Rafael Cotoner.
+Fra' Nicolás Cotoner y de Oleza (Catalan: Nicolau Cotoner i d'Olesa; 1608, Mallorca – 29 April 1680, Malta) was a knight of Crown of Aragon who served as the 61st Prince and Grand Master of the Order of Malta, between 1663 and 1680.
+He was the son of Marc Antoni Cotoner i de Santmartí and a younger brother of the previous Grandmaster, Rafael Cotoner.

 In 1669, after the fall of Candia, Nicolas Cotoner improved the fortifications of Malta due to fears of an Ottoman attack.
 He funded the construction of the Cottonera Lines, which were named in his honour.
 The lines could accommodate up to 40,000 people in case of an invasion.
 Cotoner's reign also saw the construction of Fort Ricasoli and various modifications to the Floriana Lines.